 To facilitate customer service and safety, everyone working in the Centers is given an ID badge and an engraved name tag.
-Name tag or ID badge shall be worn at all times including networking events or other off-site events where the employee is representing the Workforce Center
+A name tag or ID badge shall be worn at all times including networking events or other off-site events where the employee is representing the Workforce Centers.

-- Name tags and ID badges should not be modified in any way - ID badges may be worn on decorative lanyards as long as they present a professional image
+- 1. Name tags and ID badges should not be modified in any way - 2.
+ID badges may be worn on decorative lanyards as long as they present a professional image